YES! There IS Lyme Disease in Florida

 "After seeing many doctors (infectious disease, neurologists, rheumatologists) my sister was eventually diagnosed with fibromyalgia and chronic fatigue syndrome.
 She continued to get worse and a year later she was diagnosed with depression and arthritis.
 She actually had untreated Lyme disease and another tick borne infection.
 She is disabled for life as a result."

-"My cousin had tick bites, Lyme symptoms and a positive Lyme test after camping for two weeks in a Florida state park with her family.
-Infectious disease doctors said there was no Lyme disease in Florida so the test results had to be false-positive.
-They eventually diagnosed her with Guillain-Barre Syndrome instead.
-After suffering for several years and becoming progressively worse, wheelchair bound and disabled she died from the untreated chronic Lyme disease."
+"My young cousin had multiple tick bites, Lyme symptoms and a positive Lyme test after becoming ill upon returning from a 2 week camping trip in a Florida state park with her family.
+Infectious disease doctors insisted there was no Lyme disease in Florida and her symptoms weren't on their "list", so they discounted the test results and said they were false-positive.
+Eventually they diagnosed her with Guillain-Barre Syndrome.
+After suffering for several years and becoming progressively worse, eventually wheelchair bound and then totally disabled she died and early death from untreated chronic Lyme disease."

-"My doctor said I didn't need any treatment when he saw the bulls-eye rash around my tick bite, but he gave me one dose of doxycycline and said that would cure Lyme disease if I did have it.
-It didn't work.
+"My doctor said I didn't need any treatment when he saw the bulls-eye rash around my tick bite.
+However, just to be doing something he gave me one dose of doxycycline and said that would cure Lyme disease if I did have it.
+It didn't.
 I lost my health, my job, my family and I am financially devastated as a result."

 Borrelia (Lyme) Strains Documented in Florida